 These include mental health information tailored for young people, parents, teachers and carers.

 There's a difference between feeling a bit low from time to time and a serious emotional health problem.

 If your child is feeling unhappy and low for a prolonged period of time, it's time to seek more professional help.

 Any professional working with children and young people should know what to do.

 For example, if you approach a teacher for help with bullying, the teacher might deal with the problem with the help of a school counsellor or welfare worker.

 If the problem is more complex, the professional you initially approached may suggest getting help from colleagues with more specialist training.

-A GP might refer a parent of a child with behaviour problems to a local parenting programme, or a young person who's depressed might be referred to specialist child and adolescent mental health services.
+A GP might refer a parent of a child with behaviour problems to a local parenting programme, or a young person who's depressed might be referred to specialist children and young people's mental health services (CYPMHS).